ucd-library/ror-extend-demo/index.md

 ## Authority

-It is expected that different agents may define the hierarchical arrangement of a ROR organization,  They may, or may not actually be associated with that ROR organization.
-While this is not discouraged, applications #should# attempt to allow users to investigate the provanance of these descriptions.
-This specification does not include an offical method of this
+It is expected that different stakeholders, eg. funders and publishers may define the hierarchical arrangement of a ROR organization.
+They may, or may not actually be associated with that ROR organization at the present time.
+In our best practices, we outline that a separate file needs to be created each institution before further aggregation files are created.
+Consequtive users will re-use the same file.
+As the project develops further, we hope that a representative of each institution will update and complete the file for their institution.
+Our schema accounts for changes that the institutional user may want to make to the file.

 ### Official Authority